OI-wiki/i18n/docs/ds/dsu.md

 ### Heuristic merge (merging by rank)

-One of the ancestors suddenly had an interesting idea:"Your family has fewer people.
-It is more convenient to move to our family.
-It would be too much trouble if we move there."
+One of the ancestors suddenly had an interesting idea: "Your family has fewer people.
+It is more convenient to move to our family because it would be too troublesome if we move there."

 Since we only need to support the find and union operations of sets, when we need to merge two sets into one, no matter which set is connected to the other, we can get the correct result.
 However, different connection methods have different time complexity.
 Specifically, if we connect a set tree with a smaller number of nodes and depths to a larger set tree, obviously compared to another connection scheme, the next find operation takes less time (also would have better worst time complexity).